 For a game that is heavily reliant on its creatures, or Temtems, as the game likes to call them, it is crucial to have a team where each Temtem makes up for the other’s weaknesses.
 That is why in today’s, we will be covering the best team you can build in Temtem.

-- Build a team that includes TemTems affiliated with Water and Electricity and capable of performing Toxic moves to easily clear these islands.
+• Build a team with Water and Electric types capable of Toxic moves for island clearing.

 Best Team In Temtem